kleelab/kleelab.github.io/_posts/2021-06-21-New members.md

 ---

-  Hyo Ju, Gwangil and Gyu Rim join the lab.
+  Gwangil and Gyu Rim join the lab.
 Welcome!

   - Gwangil was passed as a graduate student, 2022
-  - Gyu Rim is a prospective combined BS/MS student, 2022
+  - Gyu Rim is a prospective Integrated BS/MS student, 2022

   They are training neural dynamics research.